 MPD is in substantial compliance with the requirements related to role play and the Range 2000 course contained in MOA paragraphs 132.a through 132.c.
 In our Ninth Quarterly Report, we noted that, at the time of our monitoring during that quarter, MPD did not have the capacity to videotape the role play component of firearms and use of force in-service training, and we stated that we would revisit this area.
-This quarter, we confirmed that MPD is now videotaping role play sessions in connection with its in-service use of force training at the Federal Law Enforcement Training Center.
+Last quarter, we confirmed that MPD is now videotaping role play sessions in connection with its in-service use of force training at the Federal Law Enforcement Training Center.
+190

-The OIM reserves until next quarter its substantial compliance evaluation with respect to MOA paragraph 133, which requires distribution and explanation of the terms of the MOA to all MPD officers and employees and timely updates to in-service training.
-As discussed in Section I.A.2 above, we have not completed our review of MPD's attendance rates for in-service training.
+MPD is not in substantial compliance with MOA paragraph 133, which requires distribution and explanation of the terms of the MOA to all MPD officers and employees and timely updates to in-service training.
+As discussed in Section I.A.2.b above, MPD's attendance rate for in-service training in 2004 was well below the 95% threshold.

-MPD is not in substantial compliance with MOA paragraphs 134 and 135, which require the development of a DOJ plan for addressing the needs of training instructors and the development and implementation of eligibility and selection criteria for all academy, field training, and formal training (other than roll call) positions.
+MPD is not in substantial compliance with MOA paragraphs 134 and 135, which require the development of a DOJ-approved plan for addressing the needs of training instructors and the development and implementation of eligibility and selection criteria for all academy, field training, and formal training (other than roll call) positions.
 MPD has not obtained DOJ approval for or implemented these required items.